 Residence: Must reside within the boundaries of the 20th Congressional District of New York.

 Skill / Fitness: Must meet the medical, physical, and academic requirements of the Academy.

-The deadline for submitting a nomination packet each year is in late October.
+The deadline for submitting a nomination packet this year is October 29, 2021.
 Please submit completed packets only.
 If a candidate wants to replace a document with an updated one, please send my office the new version and ask us to dispose of the previous version.